An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: An MILP model for approximating non-stationary stochastic policies

-We further assume that the system is forced to place an order in period $1$, and all orders should be received by the end of the planning horizon.

-We reformulate the stochastic dynamic programming model in Section \ref{problemdescription} as the stochastic program in Fig. \ref{spformulation}.
+Under the $(R, S)$ policy, we reformulate the stochastic dynamic programming model in Section \ref{problemdescription} as the stochastic program in Fig. \ref{spformulation}.

-The objective is to find the optimal replenish plan so so to minimise the expected ordering costs, penalty costs, and holding costs of $N$ items over the $T$-period planning horizon.
+The objective is to find the optimal replenishment plan so as to minimise the expected ordering costs, penalty costs, and holding costs of $N$ items over the $T$-period planning horizon.
 Constraints (\ref{sp-1}) imply that if at least an item is ordered, then a group replenishment is issued.
-Constraints (\ref{sp-1-1}) force the system to replenish every item in period $1$.
-Constraints (\ref{sp-1-2}) are inventory conservation constraints in periods $1, \ldots, L^n$: inventory level at the end of period $t$ is equal to the initial inventory level, minus demands raised up to period $t$.
-Constraints (\ref{sp-2-1}) ensure all replenishments are received by the end of the planning horizon.
-Constraints (\ref{sp-2-2}) are the inventory conservation constraints in periods $1+L^n, \ldots, T$: inventory level at the end of period $t$ is equal to the initial inventory level, plus all orders received before the end of period $t$, demands raised up to period $t$.
+Constraints (\ref{sp-2}) are inventory conservation constraints: the inventory level at the end of period $t$ is equal to the initial inventory level, plus all orders received before the end of period $t$, minus demands raised up to period $t$.
 Constraints (\ref{sp-5})- (\ref{sp-6}) state domains of $y_t^n$, $Q_t^n$, $\delta_t$, and $I_t^n$.